 B.A., Stanford University

-Professor Prager received the Chancellor's Award for Outstanding Research and Creative Activity in 2015, and an Excellence in Education Award from the Division of Student Affairs in 2016.
+Professor Prager is currently (in Spring 2020) a Distinguished Visiting Professor of German at Washington University in St. Louis.
+He received the Chancellor's Award for Outstanding Research and Creative Activity in 2015, and an Excellence in Education Award from the Division of Student Affairs in 2016.
 He has been a DAAD Guest Professor at the University of Paderborn, where he organized the conference “The Holocaust on Screen in the 21st Century."
-He has been the university's appointed representative on the state's Holocaust Education and Awareness Commission, a guest at the United States Holocaust Memorial Museum, has taught for the Holocaust Educational Foundation in Evanston, and he is the co-organizer of the annual documentary film conference “Based on a True Story” at MU.
+He is the university's appointed representative on the state's Holocaust Education and Awareness Commission, has been a guest at the United States Holocaust Memorial Museum, teaches for the Holocaust Educational Foundation in Evanston, and is the co-organizer of the annual documentary film conference “Based on a True Story” at MU.
 In the Summer of 2017 he was a Guest Professor in Literature and Media at the Otto-Friedrich-Universität in Bamberg.

-He is on the editorial boards of New German Critique, the German Studies Review, the Leo Baeck Institute Year Book, and is on the Advisory Board of Vernacular.
+He is on the editorial boards of New German Critique, the German Studies Review, and the Leo Baeck Institute Year Book.
 Together with Erin McGlothlin, he is the co-editor of the book series Dialogue and Disjunction: Studies in Jewish German Writing and Thought.